Mexico's 2026 MFN Tariff Reform: New 10-50% Duties on Non-FTA Countries Across 1,463 Products

 This article is for informational purposes only and does not constitute legal advice.

-- Draft Decree Initiative to Amend Certain Tariff Classifications under the Schedule to the Law on General Import and Export Duties, published in Mexico's Parliamentary Gazette (available here).
+- Original Draft Decree Initiative to Amend Certain Tariff Classifications under the Schedule to the Law on General Import and Export Duties, published in Mexico's Parliamentary Gazette, Year XXVIII, No 6872-IX, 9 September 2025 (available here).